-See How To Get Tax Help, near the end of this publication, for information about getting these publications and this form.
+See How To Get Tax Help, near the end of this publication, for information about getting publications and forms.

 What You Can and Cannot Deduct

 To deduct expenses of owning a home, you must file Form 1040 and itemize your deductions on Schedule A (Form 1040).
 If you itemize, you cannot take the standard deduction.
 See the Form 1040 instructions if you have questions about whether to itemize your deductions or claim the standard deduction.